Top Small Business Grants in Arizona

 How do you get a small business grant in Arizona?

 To find a small business grant in Arizona, you might start by contacting the state’s Economic Development Administration and your local Small Business Development Center.
-You typically need to submit a grant application as a qualified small business owner to be considered for a small business grant in Arizona.
+Assuming that you are a qualified small business owner, you will still typically need to submit a grant application to be considered for a small business grant in Arizona.

 How hard is it to get a business loan in Arizona?